Living and Research in Germany - FAQ

 Funding for IMPRS MolPlant doctoral researchers comes from the MPI-MP, the University of Potsdam and other institutions that our Faculty members are affiliated with.
 PhD positions are fully funded and are awarded for 3 years, with a possibility for extension.
 The PhD contracts include German public health insurance and social insurance, and are subject to German income tax.
 The monthly net income after the deduction of taxes and payments into health and social security insurance is roughly 1,900-2,000 EUR .
 The details of the PhD contract may vary, depending on the institution that is primarily responsible for the contract (MPI-MP, MPI-KG, University of Potsdam, or IGZ).
 Funding for scientific consumables, the attendance of conferences, seminars, or lab visits is provided by the research groups that the doctoral project is based in.

 The great majority of the PhD researchers at the MPI-MP (including IMPRS members who are funded by the MPI-MP) receive a Max Panck Support Contract for doctoral researchers.
 The Max Planck Support Contract is taxed and includes German public health insurance and social security contributions.
-The net income (after taxes and all other deductions) of doctoral researchers with a Max Planck Support Contract is rougly 1,900-2,000 EUR per month.
+The net income (after taxes and all other deductions) of doctoral researchers with a Max Planck Support Contract is roughly 1,900-2,000 EUR per month.

 International PhD researchers may need to apply for a visa before coming to Germany, depending on their nationality.
 Information on who needs a visa and which visa is applicable is given on the FAQ Visa for Germany website of the German Federal Foreign Office.
 In general, PhD researchers with a Max Planck Support Contract for doctoral researchers come to Germany on a Researcher Visa.